oceanprotocol/ocean.py/READMEs/c2d-flow.md

 Here are the steps:

 1. Setup
-2. Alice publishes data asset
+2. Alice publishes dataset
 3. Alice publishes algorithm
 4. Alice allows the algorithm for C2D for that data asset
 5. Bob acquires datatokens for data and algorithm
-6. Bob starts a compute job using a free C2d environment (no provider fees)
+6. Bob starts a compute job using a free C2D environment (no provider fees)
 7. Bob monitors logs / algorithm output
 8. Tips and tricks